-The University encourages intercollegiate athletics and intramural sports.
+The university encourages intercollegiate athletics and intramural sports.
+Intercollegiate athletics and intramural sports are integral parts of the university program which attempts to carry out the overall aims and purposes of the university.

-Intercollegiate athletics and intramural sports are integral parts of the University program which attempts to carry out the overall aims and purposes of the University.
 Intercollegiate Sports: Policies governing the intercollegiate athletic program are established by the Faculty Committee on Athletics.
-The University is a member of the National Collegiate Athletic Association.
-The purpose of the program is to provide students with the opportunity to engage in competitive activities that aid in the development of skills, good sportsmanship, leadership, self-discipline, and improved community relations.
+The university is a member of the National Collegiate Athletic Association and competes at the Division I level as a member of the Southland Conference.
+The purpose of the program is to provide students with the opportunity to engage in competitive activities that aid in the development of skills, good sportsmanship, leadership, self-discipline and improved community relations.